top of page

 Are you looking for a compassionate and effective therapist in the Walnut Creek, CA area to overcome depression?
 I’m not the therapist that will ask you how you feel every day.
 Instead, we work together as a team to make concrete improvements in reducing your symptoms and enjoying life again.

 As an experienced practitioner with 13 years of experience and a background in Applied Behavior Analysis, I often implement data tracking, ensuring clinical progression & increasing your awareness in your growth.
 I specialize in providing supportive therapy with a touch of humor.
-I am a Certified Clinical Trauma Professional, trained in EMDR, & evidenced based techniques including CBT & DBT to help facilitate your treatment goals with a solution focused approach.
+I am a Certified Clinical Trauma Professional, trained in EMDR, & evidence-based techniques including CBT & DBT to help facilitate your treatment goals with a solution-focused approach.

 Specialties include depression, anxiety, autism, trauma, ABA, and IEP consultations.